-- The police are putting effort into publicity and awareness-raising among employers, etc. through activities that include site inspections of places of adult entertainment businesses facilities, etc. - O Prefectural Labour Bureaus and Labour Standards Inspection Offices provide supervision and guidance to implementing organizations (see (3) iii)).
-They also organize briefing sessions aimed at disseminating information and educating implementing organizations on labor standards laws.
+- O The police are putting effort into publicity and awareness-raising among employers, etc., through activities that include site inspections of places of adult entertainment business facilities, etc., and posting of cases of trafficking in persons in the handbook used for awareness lectures for adult entertainment business employers. - O Prefectural Labor Bureaus and Labor Standards Inspection Offices provide inspection and guidance to implementing organizations of technical intern training programs (see (3) iii)).
+They also organize briefing sessions for implementing organizations aimed at making them better understand the labor standards-related laws and regulations.